FirefoxBar/xStyle/README.md

 #### Install self-distributed version in Chrome

-You should download an [Administrative Policy Template](http://www.chromium.org/administrators/policy-templates) and install it.
+You should download [Administrative Policy Template](http://www.chromium.org/administrators/policy-templates) and install it.

 Then, allow Chrome to install local plugins and whitelist the ID for this extension (`dbbjndgnfkbjmciadekfomemdiledmam`).